rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/04 Realism and anti-realism.md

 - That is wrong (according to Prof.)
     - Science is not a product of the west.
 It is a product of the whole world.

-Which is why next time we will be talking about [05 Global history of science](05%20Global%20history%20of%20science.md)
+Which is why next time we will be talking about [[100 📒 Academia/HPS120/05 Global history of science\|Global history of science]].

 # Key Terms